Hofn+blog+post+signed+%28c%29+%40stewgetsbuckets+%281+of+1%29-7.jpg

 Man were they putting up some real estate in Zermatt.
 You could live a very nice life as a crane operator if you speak German (I do not).

-So we saw some full sized vehicles up in the hills, but once we got to town I noticed the lack there of - it was all electric, and everything was mini.
+So we saw some full sized vehicles up in the hills, but once we got to town I noticed the lack thereof - it was all electric, and everything was mini.
 Mini-taxi’s mini-buses, scooters, bikes, skateboards.
 No gas, and I was taller than any of it.
+It was a bit lawless - organized chaos but it was up to the people.
+There was no right-of-way, and intersections flowed freely.
 It was like Richard Scary or something, just these strange little vehicles buzzing and bopping by.
-I honestly expected to see someone driving an apple on wheels.
+Wouldn’t have entirely surprised me to see someone driving an apple on wheels.

 I’ve seen cemeteries in town before, the southeast side of Cedar Rapids has one not far from downtown for one obvious example, but I’ve never seen one in the CENTER of town, the way it was here.
 The dead, bless their souls, had the best real estate in Zermatt, and it was taken care of that way.
 There were immaculate flower displays in front of each headstone, it was pristinely clean, and it was again, at the very center of town.
 A feature, not a bug.
 It says a lot about a place as to how they treat their lost loved ones, and I’ve never seen it done they way the Swiss do.